 The exclusive Bal Harbour Shops, packed with expensive designer stores, sets the tone for the area; ironically, given its upmarket aspirations, the town’s origins lie in a soldiers’ training camp that once stood here during World War II.

-Find more accommodation options to stay in Bal Harbour& North Beach
+Where to stay in Bal Harbour& North Beach:

 Follow the Rickenbacker Causeway (which becomes Crandon Boulevard) past the Miami Seaquarium to enter the upmarket village of Key Biscayne, home to the area’s commercial centre, in addition to an enticing beach and nature preserve.